 While I often use charcoal as a source of fuel, great food can be produced using a gas grill.

-And while grilling is a great way to entertain during the summer months, there’s no reason for you to pack away your grill when you pack away your shorts and t-shirts for the season.
+Grilling is a great way to entertain during the summer months, but there’s no reason for you to pack away your grill when you pack away your shorts and t-shirts for the season.

 Occasionally folks ask me which wood I use and why.
 The answer depends on what I’m cooking, but there’s no right or wrong answer here—this is all about personal preference.